carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ## Reading the Help

-By using the help command below, you may pull up syntax guidance and available tools with twarc.
+By using the --help command, you may pull up syntax guidance and available tools with twarc.
 You may find this useful as you go through the lessons to learn how to use different tools, or at the end of the workshop as a summary of the tools you have learned.
+Let's run it from our notebook so that we can view it at our convenience.

+twarc2 is a program, not a line of code, so we start the line with a bang `!`

 ~~~
 !twarc2 --help